smhaideramir/CAD-Certification/README.md

 ## Note

 Only PDF documentation is included here.
 Native CAD files are not currently included, either because they are unavailable or because of course/material restrictions.

+## CAD source files

+The original native CAD files are not included in this repository.
+At the moment, the repository contains the certificate, task description, and final technical drawing in PDF format.